-On April 26th 2018, fans from all over the world swarmed the theaters for the long-awaited blockbuster movie premiere that Marvel has been building up for the past 10 years – The Avengers: Infinity War!
+On April 24th 2019, fans swarmed movie theaters around the world for the long-awaited blockbuster movie premiere that Marvel has been building up for the past 10 years –Avengers: Endgame, as well as to see their favourite marvel superheroes in action.

 With over 76 superheroes in this movie’s cast list, there is a plethora of leaders to be featured, each with their own distinct abilities and unique qualities.
-Although they are all fictional characters based on comic books, one cannot deny that there are a lot leadership tips and strategies that can be learned from these superheroes and adapted into real world scenarios.
+Although they are all fictional characters based on comic books, one cannot deny that there are a lot leadership tips and strategies that can be learned from these superheroes and adapted into real world scenarios (even with Tony gone).

 Here’s our pick of the top 5 leadership lessons from our favourite Marvel Superheroes: